 Starting your programming language journey by focusing on abstractions, pattern recognition and algorithms might work better than launching into a new language.
 Once you understand the programming jargon and computer logic, it can make learning a language more intuitive.

 After considering your goals, learning style and your knowledge of computer logic, look for resources that can teach you the language you want to learn.
 These resources exist online and in your local community.

-Some programmers prefer to be self-taught.
-They tend to gravitate toward online classes, resources and web applications that make learning a new programming language more accessible.
+Some programmers prefer to be self-taught and select online classes that make learning a new programming language more accessible.
 Others may prefer to learn in a more formal setting, such as at a local community college or university.
-Either learning path is widely accepted within the information technology community.